Medan metropolitan area

 The Greater Medan metropolitan area, known locally as Mebidangro (an acronym of Medan–Binjai–Deli Serdang–Karo) is a metropolitan area in North Sumatra, Indonesia, which consists of Medan City, Binjai City, Deli Serdang Regency and part (4 districts) of Karo Regency.
-The metropolitan area is established by a presidential decree in 2011.
+The metropolitan area was established by a presidential decree in 2011.
 It is a leading economic centre in western Indonesia, especially for provinces of Aceh, North Sumatra, West Sumatra and Riau.
 The metropolitan area also serves as a hub for western Indonesia.

 Demography

 The four districts of Karo Regency within the metropolitan area are Merdaka, Berastagi, Dolat Rayat and Barusjahe.